thai-nm/dumps-search/README.md

 ## Project Status

-This project is currently in **Phase 1: Foundation Setup** of development.
+This project is currently in **Phase 2: Core Functionality** of development.

 ### Completed Features